pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - Place your stop loss at entry point (no sure)
 - Minimum time market buy stop & quick take profit (no sure)
 - Manage risk according to current volatily & current other assets (indices, vix, spread)
+- Use put option for shorting, risk is limited compared to a trad short position.

 ## RULES